 The Udan Khatola is a very famous tourist attraction of the city of temples, Haridwar.
 It offers a picturesque view of not only the river Ganga but of the entire city.
-Situated on the Neel Parvath at a height of 2900 meters, the distance to the temple is 4 km.
+Situated on the Neel Parvath at the height of 2900 meters, the distance to the temple is 4 km.

 Udan Khatola saves you the climb on the steep hill and takes only 5-10 minutes to reach the temple.
 This facility is highly beneficial for the specially-abled, senior citizens, and expecting mothers.
-The Neel Parvath is an ideal place for the purpose of trekking and the ascend to the temple takes approximately 45 minutes on foot.
+The Neel Parvath is an ideal place for the purpose of trekking, and the ascend to the temple takes approximately 45 minutes on foot.